 There you have it: the best gift ideas for hikers I could come up with.

 Speaking from experience, if you love hiking, then being gifted something that helps you do it will always be well received!
-Each item on this list is sure to come in helpful on the trail.
-Even the simplest items on it are sure to be appreciated by hiking enthusiasts.
+Each item on this list of great gifts for hikers is sure to come in helpful on the trail.

-Hopefully, it’s provided you with some inspiration on what to buy someone passionate about their hiking!
+Hopefully, the hiking gift ideas for him and her above have provided you with inspiration on what to buy someone passionate about their hiking!
 Good luck!